Structural dynamics of DNA strand break sensing by PARP-1 at a single-molecule level

 Single-molecule tracking of Nodal and Lefty in live zebrafish embryos supports hindered diffusion model

-Timo Kuhn, Amit N. Landge, David Mörsdorf, Jonas Coßmann, Johanna Gerstenecker, Patrick Müller and J. Christof M. Gebhardt
+Timo Kuhn, Amit N. Landge, David Mörsdorf, Jonas Coßmann, Johanna Gerstenecker, Daniel Čapek, Patrick Müller and J. Christof M. Gebhardt

-The influential hindered diffusion model postulates that the global movement of a signaling molecule through an embryo is affected by local tissue geometry and binding-mediated hindrance, but these effects have not been directly demonstrated in vivo for any signaling molecule.
-Nodal and Lefty are a prime example of an activator- inhibitor signaling pair whose different global diffusivities are thought to arise from differential hindrance.
-Here, we used single-molecule tracking of Nodal and Lefty to directly probe the tenets of the hindered diffusion model on the nanoscale.
-We visualized individual fluorescently-tagged Nodal and Lefty molecules in developing zebrafish embryos using reflected light-sheet microscopy.
-Single-particle tracking revealed molecules in three states: molecules diffusing in extracellular cavities, molecules diffusing within cell-cell interfaces, and molecules bound to cell membranes.
-While the diffusion coefficients of molecules were high in extracellular cavities, mobility was reduced and bound fractions were higher within cell-cell interfaces; counterintuitively, molecules nevertheless accumulated in cavities.
-Using agent-based simulations, we identified the geometry of the extracellular space as a key factor influencing the accumulation of molecules in cavities.
-For Nodal, the fraction of molecules in the bound state was larger than for Lefty, and individual Nodal molecules had binding times of tens of seconds.
-Together, our single-molecule measurements and simulations provide direct support for the hindered diffusion model in a developing embryo and yield unprecedented insights into the nanometer to micrometer scale transport mechanisms that together lead to macroscopic signal dispersal and gradient formation.
+The hindered diffusion model postulates that the movement of a signaling molecule through an embryo is affected by tissue geometry and binding-mediated hindrance, but these effects have not been directly demonstrated in vivo.
+Here, we visualize extracellular movement and binding of individual molecules of the activator-inhibitor signaling pair Nodal and Lefty in live developing zebrafish embryos using reflected light-sheet microscopy.
+We observe that diffusion coefficients of molecules are high in extracellular cavities, whereas mobility is reduced and bound fractions are high within cell-cell interfaces.
+Counterintuitively, molecules nevertheless accumulate in cavities, which we attribute to the geometry of the extracellular space by agent-based simulations.
+We further find that Nodal has a larger bound fraction than Lefty and shows a binding time of tens of seconds.
+Together, our measurements and simulations provide direct support for the hindered diffusion model and yield insights into the nanometer-to-micrometer-scale mechanisms that lead to macroscopic signal dispersal.

 Myosin VI regulates the spatial organisation of mammalian transcription initiation